gvwilson/sdxpy/src/oop/index.md

 [% inc file="inherit_constructor.py" keep="shape" %]

+In order to make an object,
+we call the function associated with its `_new` key:
+{: .continue}

+[% inc file="inherit_constructor.py" keep="make" %]

+That function is responsible for [%g upcall "upcalling" %] the constructor of its parent.
+For example,
-The constructor for a square now calls the constructor for a generic shape and then adds square-specific values by using `|` to combine two dictionaries:
+the constructor for a square calls the constructor for a generic shape and adds square-specific values using `|` to combine two dictionaries:
+{: .continue}

 [% inc file="inherit_constructor.py" keep="square" %]